hisarciklilar/fun_fact_stats/README.md

 ### Manual Testing

+I checked the responsiveness and overall look of the pages in multiple gadgets, using different operating systems manually.
+I also used Google Developer Tools intensively.

 #### Navigation Bar

 | Feature being tested | Expected Outcome | Testing Performed | Actual Outcome | Result (Pass or fail) |